ddhartma/Disaster-Response-Pipeline-Project/README.md

     ![image2]

-    There is some kind of dependeny on outliers (long messages) in each genre.
-News are have longer text sequences than direct or social messages.
-To further improve the model one could use data padding/truncating technics so that all messages have the same length
+    There is some outlier spreading in each genre due to long messages.
+News have longer text sequences than direct or social messages.
+To further improve the model one could use data padding/truncating techniques so that all messages have the same length.

 - ***Answer to question 3***: What are the 20 most common words in the training set?